John M. Clare Memorial

-Because we know some folks have special dietary needs (or are very particular about what they want), you may bring THREE lunch-sized brown paper bag (like the ones you took to school in 2nd grade; and absolutely no larger) filled with your special foods.
-Drop the bags off at rider check-in, clearly labeled, and we will deliver them to Checkpoint 2 in SLO, and/or the lunch stop, and/or Checkpoint 4 in Guadalupe.
+Because we know some folks have special dietary needs (or are very particular about what they want), you may bring TWO lunch-sized brown paper bag (like the ones you took to school in 2nd grade; and absolutely no larger) filled with your special foods.
+Drop the bags off at rider check-in, clearly labeled, and we will deliver them to the Checkpoint in SLO (which you’ll visit twice), and/or Checkpoint 4 in Guadalupe.
 These bags will be discarded when the checkpoints close.
 So please make sure you pick up your bags, or don’t care that you won’t get them back.

 There are five checkpoints along the route.
 At these checkpoints, riders can expect to find bananas, PB&J sandwiches, granola/fruit/energy bars, and many other wholesome edibles.
-Subway sandwiches (or similar) will be served at the Laguna Lake Golf Club checkpoint in San Luis Obispo.
+Croissant sandwiches (or similar) will be served at the “lunch” checkpoint in San Luis Obispo (around mile 100).

 Volunteers / Sunday Staff Ride:

 We always need volunteers!
 Click here for info about available positions.

 Volunteers at Solvang may also choose to ride the route, unsupported, within two weeks on either side of the event date.